outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to problem/solution structures

+    - basic solution automation workflows
+      - trial & error
+      - reverse engineering
+      - break problem into sub-problems & merge sub-solutions
+      - apply rules from other systems to see if they work in another system
+      - apply machine-learning
+      - use a rules/solution database & look up the answer

     - formatting a 'tree' as a 'set of overlapping sequences' so functions can be formatted for different intents like in 'parallel processing'

     - add to input structures